 Sandalwood is a class of woods from trees in the genus Santalum.
 The woods are heavy, yellow, and fine-grained.
 Unlike many other aromatic kinds of wood.
 They retain their fragrance for decades.

 The best way to get to Sumba Island is to get on a flight.
 You can fly from Bali or Jakarta.
 It takes approximately 1 hour and 20 minutes, a direct flight from Denpasar.

 Here bellows are the Airplane to Island:

 You can also get on the ferry from Sape, Sumbawa Island.
 It takes about 10 hours.

-The island is particularly rich in bird-life.
+The island is particularly rich in bird life.
 There are nearly 200 birds with seven endemic species.
-There are also the others find in nearby islands.
+There are also others found on nearby islands.